SUBSCRIBE TO NEWS

 As far as I know, very such a system for selling assets of bankrupt debtors is laid in the latest version of the draft Insolvency Code No. 8060.
 Even just for this, this draft is worth supporting.

 In Kyiv, the woman applied to the State Migration Service for obtaining status of a refugee or a person who needs additional protection.
-While the Migration Service was preparing an answer, a number of hardships fell to Zhanar’s Akhmetova lot.
-In particular, two unknown persons attempted to kidnap her (as the journalist notes, it could be representatives of the intelligence services of Kazakhstan), then she was detained by the National Police of Ukraine at the request of the Republic of Kazakhstan and for the time of the extradition check the court chose for her a measure of restrain in the form of detention in custody.
+While the Migration Service was preparing an answer, a number of hardships fell to Zhanar’s Akhmetova.
+In particular, two unknown persons attempted to kidnap her (as the journalist notes, it could be representatives of the intelligence services of Kazakhstan), then she was detained by the National Police of Ukraine by the request of the Republic of Kazakhstan and for the time of the extradition check the court chose for her a measure of restrain in the form of detention in custody.
 Zhanara learned about the SMS refusal to grant her a refugee status from the prosecutor during the court session.

 The case of the journalist evoked a wide response among the international human rights organizations and the people’s deputies of Ukraine.
 Therefore, despite the deliberate production delaying by the law enforcement officers (for example, systematic non-bringing Zhanara to court sessions, etc.), the Kyiv Court of Appeal changed the measure of restraint for the time of the extradition request consideration from arrest to personal obligation.
-The People’s Deputy of Ukraine Svitlana Zalishchuk went bail for Zhanara.
-However the court sessions did not end for the Kazakhstani oppositionist after her release from custody, since a lengthy appeal against the SMS refusal to grant a refugee status began.
+The People’s Deputy of Ukraine, Svitlana Zalishchuk, went bail for Zhanara.
+However the court sessions did not end for Kazakhstan oppositionist after her release from custody, since a lengthy appeal against the SMS refusal to grant a refugee status began.
 Now the Cassation Court as part of the Supreme Court of Ukraine said its word, refusing the State Migration Service to open the cassation proceedings.